 The most ancient works to portray the mythology was certainly Iliad and Odyssey, dating from the 8th century BC.
 The poem Theogony by Hesiod followed around 700 BC.
 As the name of the poem depicts (Theogony means the birth of Gods), it deals with the creation of the human world and the ancient Gods.

 The Greek mythology says that the Greek gods were living in Mount Olympus, the highest mountain in Greece.
-As all gods, they were immortal.
+Like all gods, they were immortal.
 The imagination of the people would not picture them as eternally young, but each god had a different age.
-For example, Zeus and Hera were middle-aged, while Apollo and Aphrodite were for ever young.
+For example, Zeus and Hera were middle-aged, while Apollo and Aphrodite were forever young.
 To keep their eternal life, the Olympian Gods would eat ambrosia and drink nectar.

 For the ancient Greeks, many natural phenomena or nature itself were also personalized as gods.
 Aether was the god of the upper air, Hemera was the goddess of daylight, Erebus the god of darkness and Zephyros the god of the west wind.
 There were also special gods for feelings and situations, such as Themis for justice, Via for violence, Eris for discord, Hebe for youth, Hypnos for sleep, Mania for insanity and many others.